dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/11/12
+Code style rant.
+Why shorten variable names, e.g. "req" instead of "request" (I thought modern code styles gravitate towards full words)?
+Why use names which don't match the type, e.g. "client" for a function which returns a client (I'm not asking for a "factory" though)?

 #### 2024/11/11
 The UI looks a bit wonky and there is no obvious keyboard shortcut for this diff popup (I tried hard in the past, let me know if it's there), but overall I really like the option to commit without ceremony!
 Could we also have "Commit without Dialog" action please 😬 #IntelliJ